-All we learned tonight is America’s bitterly divided – and that’s is no surprise
+All we learned is that America is bitterly divided – and that’s is no surprise

 Also in Georgia, Governor Brian Kemp easily defeated progressive Democrat Stacey Abrams.

-Trump’s name was not on the ballot but he had backed many of the candidates who were successful, most tellingly Vance.

-Trump also took time to make a threat to the victorious Ron DeSantis in Florida, suggesting that if the Florida governor make a run for the White House, the former president would leak incriminating material.
-So, nothing new from Trump either.

-America feels divided and tonight’s results underscored that.
 For Republicans, things could have been better, while for Democrats they could have been a lot worse.

+And for Donald Trump - it was, as it always is - business as usual.

 Register for free to continue reading